vivy27/vue3-fetch/README.md

 # vue3-fetch
 vue3-fetch component uses the browser's native promised based fetch api.
 Making network requests to server have become easy now through template.
 This component gives only the json responses.

-> This fetch component is based on Vue3.
+> This fetch component is based on Vue3 and bundled with Vite.

 ## Installation
 ```